Trouble (comics): Production

 The concept for Trouble originated from Jemas and Quesada under the working title Parents, and was originally envisioned as a series that would tell the story of Peter Parker's conception.
 Similarly to the 2002 comic series Origin, which tells the backstory of the superhero Wolverine, Jemas and Quesada aimed to depict an origin story that was distinct from what had been depicted in the then-recent film adaptations of these characters.
 (Note: Wolverine is a major character in the X-Men film series that began in 2000, while Spider-Man stars in a trilogy of films that began in 2002.)
 As the story was developed by its creative team, it shifted focus from Spider-Man's conception to the lives of May and Mary, and was renamed Trouble.
-It was positioned as an attempt to revive romance comics, a genre which enjoyed significant popularity in the mid-20th century but which had declined significantly by the 1970s, with the hope that it would appeal to a readership of both women and traditionally male superhero comic readers.
+It was positioned as an attempt to revive romance comics, a genre which enjoyed significant popularity in the mid-20th century but which had dwindled by the 1970s, with the hope that it would appeal to a readership of both women and traditionally male superhero comic readers.

 Jemas and Quesada approached writer Mark Millar about writing the series in December 2002; Millar was among Marvel's top talent at the time, following his acclaimed runs on The Authority at WildStorm, and The Ultimates and Ultimate X-Men at Marvel.
 Millar said that he agreed to take on the series because he thought it was interesting hook for a story that could appeal to both superhero and romance fans – he remarked that Trouble was his first comic that his wife read cover to cover – and that it would be a change of pace from writing superhero comics.
 He prepared by reading a range of teen and romance publications, and said that he intentionally wrote the story as one that could stand on its own without requiring knowledge of Spider-Man continuity.
 Millar stated that he was particularly intrigued by the idea that while Aunt May was originally written as being born in the 1920s, Marvel's floating timeline meant that she could have an origin story set in an era closer to the present day.

-Terry Dodson, also among Marvel's top creative talent, was Jemas' first choice to draw the artwork for series due to what Jemas described as his "modern day sensibility that also hearkens back to the great romance books of the past".
+Terry Dodson, also among Marvel's top creative talent, was Jemas' first choice to illustrate series due to what Jemas described as his "modern day sensibility that also hearkens back to the great romance books of the past".
 Axel Alonso served as the series' editor.
 The covers of the series were shot by fashion photographer Philippe Biabolos; photographic covers are an atypical approach for comics, and according to Jemas, Biabolos agreed to participate in the project because he was a fan of Marvel.